45RPMLLC/hubspot-graphql/README.md

 3. In the Control Panel, go to Settings → Plugins and click the “Install” button for HubSpot GraphQL.

 4. Now in the Control Panel, go to Settings → HubSpot GraphQL and set your [HubSpot Api Key](https://knowledge.hubspot.com/integrations/how-do-i-get-my-hubspot-api-key)

 ## HubSpot GraphQL Overview

-Next is an example of the GraphQL query that you can write and all the possible values that you can get.
+Here's an example query with all the possible information you can get.
 ```
 {
   hubspot {